 Combined United Methodist History

 In 1968, the First Methodist and Evangelical United Brethren (EUB) churches were merged nationally and became known as the United Methodist.
 Sunday morning services for the newly combined congregation were held at the EUB building (north).
 The basement of the Methodist (south) building was remodeled into classrooms.
 The EUB parsonage was sold as well as other excess things at an auction.
 The parsonage which was west of the buildings across the alley, burned in the 1980’s.
 In 1993 due to overcrowding during worship, services were moved to the south building after some sanctuary renovations.
-In 200, the north building sanctuary was remodeled into a Youth Center where youth groups meet.
+In 2000, the north building sanctuary was remodeled into a Youth Center meeting area.

 Current pastor since 2016 is Andrew Happ.
 Many years of Methodism in Center Point has seen many changes and still holds a strong nucleus for the future.
 In 2020, Youth Pastor Tyler Hungate joined the staff to pastor our community alongside Pastor Andrew.